looker-open-source/block-bqml-k-means/README.md

 - Ensures data within each group are as similar as possible
 - Ensures each group is as dissimilar from other groups as possible

-This Block adds the ability to identify clusters or segments in your data using a new or existing Explore.
-You can use this Block to create multiple K-Means models, save them, and refer to them in dashboards or custom analyses.
+This Block gives business users the ability to identify clusters or segments in data using a new or existing Explore.
+Explores created with this Block can be used to train multiple K-Means models, evaluate them, and access their predictions in dashboards or custom analyses.

 ## Block Requirements